zenobio93/seat-docs/docs/guides/admin/upgrade/general_upgrades.md

 ![SeAT](https://i.imgur.com/aPPOxSK.png)

+!!! info "Docker Documentation needed"

+    This page needs a rework for Docker.
+Advice with database backup is very valid but done differently generally to update your docker seat instance you use `docker-compose build`

 # General Upgrades

 This guide attempts to document the SeAT upgrade procedure.
 As with anything, it is a **very** good idea to have backups ready before attempting any upgrades.
 In the case of SeAT, the most important component that needs to be backed up is the SeAT database.
 In short, something as simple as `mysqldump -uroot -p seat > backup.sql` should be perfectly fine.
 Should something go wrong, then you can simply re-install SeAT, restore the database and you should be good to go.